ie3ul2df/Music-Archiver/README.md

 ## Project Overview

-Music-Archiver is a Django web application for storing and streaming user-curated music links.
-It balances personal libraries with social discovery through collaborative saving, favourites, and ratings.

-### UX

-#### Project Goals

-- Enable users to save, organise, and play web-hosted music links.
-- Provide premium features via Stripe subscriptions.

-#### Target Audience

-- Music collectors who want lightweight playlists/albums from web sources.
-- Creators who share albums with followers.

-#### User Stories (MoSCoW)

-- **Must**: As a user, I can register or log in so that my albums and playlists persist across sessions.
-- **Must**: As a user, I can create albums and add tracks to organise my collection the way I want.
-- **Must**: As a user, I can pay for a Premium plan to unlock higher limits on albums, playlists, and storage without leaving the app.
-- **Must**: As a user, I can upload audio files or link streaming URLs when I add tracks so my library contains all my sources.
-- **Must**: As a user, I can build playlists and control track order so that playback flows the way I expect.
-- **Must**: As a user, I can play music with controls like play, pause, next, shuffle, and volume to enjoy my collection seamlessly.
-- **Must**: As a user, I can manage my profile details and default contact information so my account feels personal and checkout is faster.
-- **Must**: As a user, I can search and filter my library so I can quickly find the albums or tracks I want to hear.

-- **Should**: As a user, I can rate and favourite tracks or albums so my preferences shape future listening.
-- **Should**: As a user, I can reorder tracks via drag-and-drop inside albums and playlists to fine-tune their listening sequence.
-- **Should**: As a user, I can review my recent play history so I can rediscover songs I enjoyed.
-- **Should**: As a user, I can choose whether an album is public or private so I control who can see it.
-- **Should**: As a user, I can track plan storage allowances so I understand how close I am to hitting my media limits.

-- **Could**: As a user, I can save snapshots of other users’ albums so I can revisit their collections later.
-- **Could**: As a user, I can capture individual tracks from other collections into my own albums so I keep curated mixes.
-- **Could**: As a user, I can see when a saved album or track has been updated so I know when to refresh my snapshot.

-#### Acceptance Criteria (examples)

-- _Given_ I am logged in, _when_ I add a track URL, _then_ it appears in my album and is playable.
-- _Given_ payment succeeds, _when_ I return to my profile, _then_ my plan shows as Premium and limits update.

-#### Sitemap
+**Music-Archiver** is a full-stack Django web application that allows users to save, organise, and stream music links from across the web.
+It provides a lightweight alternative to traditional streaming platforms, giving users control over how they curate, play, and share their collections.

+The platform balances **personal music libraries** with **social discovery features**.
+Users can create albums and playlists, upload their own tracks or link to streaming URLs, and enhance engagement with favourites, ratings, and snapshots of other users’ collections.

+Key highlights include:

+- 🎵 **Albums & Playlists** — Create and manage personal music collections with drag-and-drop track ordering.
+- ⭐ **Engagement Features** — Rate, favourite, and review recent play history to rediscover tracks.
+- 👥 **Social Saving** — Save or snapshot albums and tracks from other users, with update notifications.
+- 💾 **Flexible Storage** — Upload audio files to Cloudinary or add direct streaming URLs.
+- 💳 **Plans & Subscriptions** — Start free with limited albums, then upgrade to Premium via Stripe checkout for higher storage and feature limits.
+- 🎚️ **Responsive Media Player** — Play, pause, shuffle, skip, and adjust volume with a clean UI optimised for mobile and desktop.
+- 🔍 **Search & Filter** — Quickly locate albums or tracks in large collections.

+Whether for **music collectors** who want to centralise links, or **creators** who share curated playlists, Music-Archiver delivers a streamlined listening experience with just the features users need—no bloat, no lock-in.

+---

+## UX

+### Project Goals

+- Allow users to save, organise, and play web-hosted music links.
+- Provide enhanced functionality and higher storage limits through Premium plans (via Stripe subscriptions).

+### Target Audience

+- **Music collectors** who want lightweight playlists and albums built from web sources.
+- **Creators and curators** who share their collections with followers.

+### User Stories (MoSCoW)

+- **Must**

+  - As a user, I can register or log in so that my albums and playlists persist across sessions.
+  - As a user, I can create albums and add tracks to organise my collection.
+  - As a user, I can upgrade to a Premium plan to unlock higher limits on albums, playlists, and storage.
+  - As a user, I can upload audio files or link streaming URLs so my library supports all my sources.
+  - As a user, I can build playlists and control track order so playback flows as expected.
+  - As a user, I can play music with controls (play, pause, next, shuffle, volume) for a seamless experience.
+  - As a user, I can manage my profile details and contact information to personalise my account and speed up checkout.
+  - As a user, I can search and filter my library to quickly find albums or tracks.

+- **Should**

+  - As a user, I can rate and favourite tracks or albums so my preferences influence my listening.
+  - As a user, I can reorder tracks inside albums and playlists via drag-and-drop.
+  - As a user, I can review my recent play history to rediscover songs.
+  - As a user, I can choose whether an album is public or private for better control over visibility.
+  - As a user, I can track my storage usage to know when I am approaching plan limits.

+- **Could**
+  - As a user, I can save snapshots of other users’ albums to revisit later.
+  - As a user, I can copy individual tracks from other collections into my own albums.
+  - As a user, I can see when a saved album or track has been updated so I know when to refresh my snapshot.

+### Acceptance Criteria (Examples)

+- **Given** I am logged in, **when** I add a track URL, **then** it appears in my album and is playable.
+- **Given** my payment succeeds, **when** I return to my profile, **then** my plan shows as Premium and my limits are updated.

+### Sitemap

 - Home → Albums → Album Detail → Player
 - Profile → My Albums / Playlists / Favourites
-- Plans → Basket → Checkout (Stripe) → Success/Cancel
+- Plans → Basket → Checkout (Stripe) → Success / Cancel
-- Login/Register/Logout
+- Login / Register / Logout

-#### Core Features
+### Core Features

 - User accounts with registration, login, and profile management.
-- Album & track CRUD including uploads to Cloudinary or external URLs.
+- Album & track CRUD operations (with Cloudinary uploads or external URLs).
-- Drag-and-drop track ordering for albums and playlists.
+- Drag-and-drop track ordering in albums and playlists.
-- Responsive media player with play/pause, next/previous, shuffle, progress, and volume controls.
+- Responsive media player (play/pause, next/previous, shuffle, progress, volume).
-- Favourites (♥), ratings (★), and recent play history for engagement insights.
+- Favourites (♥), ratings (★), and recent play history.
-- Save other users’ albums/tracks as snapshots with “update available” indicators.
+- Social saving: snapshot other users’ albums or tracks with “update available” indicators.
-- Search, filtering, and responsive Bootstrap-powered UI.
+- Search and filtering within a responsive Bootstrap-powered UI.
-- Plan management: Free plan (e.g., 3 albums) vs Premium subscriptions via Stripe.
+- Plan management: Free plan (e.g. 3 albums) vs. Premium subscriptions via Stripe.
-- Cloudinary storage quotas enforced per plan.
+- Cloudinary storage quotas enforced by plan.

 ---